 As discussed in the CD&A, in fiscal 2022, the Company granted PSUs to the NEOs that vest, in part, based on the Company's performance.
 As required by the applicable SEC rules, the accounting fair value of the PSUs awarded in fiscal 2022 was determined based on the probable outcome (determined as of the grant date of the awards, as the grant date of the awards is determined for accounting purposes) of the performance-based conditions applicable to the awards.
 For these purposes, as of the grant date of the awards (as determined for accounting purposes) we determined that the "target" level of performance was the probable outcome of the applicable performance-based conditions.
 Accordingly, for the PSUs, the accounting fair value is included for the NEOs as Stock Award compensation for the year in which the grant was made based on the "target" number of shares subject to the awards.
 Under the terms of the PSUs at grant, between 0% and 150% of the target number of shares subject to the awards can vest, based on performance and the other vesting conditions applicable to the awards.
-The following table presents the accounting fair value (determined as described above as of the grant date of the awards) of the PSUs awarded to the NEOs in fiscal 2022 under two sets of assumptions: (a) assuming that the target level of performance would be achieved (i.e. 150% of the target level).
+The following table presents the accounting fair value (determined as described above as of the grant date of the awards) of the PSUs awarded to the NEOs in fiscal 2022 under two sets of assumptions: (a) assuming that the target level of performance would be achieved as to the performance-based conditions and (b) assuming that the highest level of performance would be achieved (i.e. 150% of the target level).